rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

       Password: mypassword
       Login Succeeded!

-If we want it to be consistent through this session (change user01 and the password from the file) :
+If we want it to be consistent through this session (change user01 and the password from the file):

      # REG_SECRET=`echo -n 'myuser:mypassword' | base64 -w0`

-And now create and update the ~/.docker/config.json file :
+And now create and update the ~/.docker/config.json file:

     # mkdir ~/.docker
     # echo '{ "auths": {}}' | \